ROCm/rocAL/docs/how-to/using-with-python.rst

 Running the Pipeline
 -----------------------------

+To run/use the pipeline, simply create a data loader using the pipeline and iterate through it to get the next batch of images with labels.

-To run the pipeline, see `https://github.com/ROCm/rocAL/blob/master/rocAL_pybind/examples/rocAL_api_python_unittest.py#L168`
+To run the pipeline, see `<https://github.com/ROCm/rocAL/blob/master/tests/python_api/unit_test.py#L168>`__.

 .. code-block:: python
    :caption: Run the Pipeline